se-edu/learningresources/contents/javascript/Javascript-promises.md

 ```

-To fix this, we can simply shift the `console.log(x)` into the callback to get the expected result.
+To fix this problem, we can simply shift the `console.log(x)` into the callback to get the expected result.
 It will now print the correct value.

 ```javascript